pnopjp/jmeter-plugins/docs/samplers.md

 Currently, this sampler does not support all Azure Event Hubs features.
 For example, authentication with Azure AD, send properties, etc are not supported.
 I will prioritize the implementation of the ones that are most frequently requested by everyone.

+### How to install

+Download jmeter-plugins-azure-event-hubs.?.?.?.jar file from [latest release](https://github.com/pnopjp/jmeter-plugins/releases/latest) and put it into lib/ext directory of JMeter \(ex. /usr/local/jmeter/lib/ext\), then restart JMeter.

 ### Parameters

 |Attribute|Description|Required|